Heart-BreakOne/auto-honker-nitro-stream-racing/README.md

 https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/

-### Keep in mind that your edited extension won't be able to receive official updates, so you have to do that manually, make sure to backup or edits before doing so or they will be lost.
+### Keep in mind that your edited extension won't be able to receive official updates, so you have to do that manually, make sure to backup your edits before doing so or they will be lost.